RetiredHedgehog/Path-of-Exile-Annointment-Calculator/README.md

-# Path of exile Annointment calculator
+# Path of Exile Annointment Calculator

 A little site I did as a graduation project in IT Academy.
 The site allows users to determine what anointments they can make with specific oils.